 '''

 % cd ${BOB}

+% git status

-% git rebase --continue
+% git commit -a -m "fixed conflict"

-% git push
+% git status

 % git log --oneline --graph

-% cat fruit.txt

 '''

 Resolving conflicts is tedious, so to avoid conflicts you should communicate with your group members which student is going to be executing which files.
-Try to avoid having multiple students working on the same file at the same time, or at least avoid having multiple students working on the same lines of the same file at the same time. ★ To-Do On Your Own: Experiment with having both Alice and Bob edit the same lines in the overview.txt file at the same time.
+Try to avoid having multiple students working on the same file at the same time, or at least avoid having multiple students working on the same lines of the same file at the same time.

+★ To-Do On Your Own: Experiment with both Alice and Bob editing the same lines in the overview.txt file at the same time.
 Try to force a conflict, and then carefully resolve the conflict.